Leer en Español lomaculinaria.com

 1. Preheat oven to 350 degrees.
 On a lightly floured surface, roll out dough to a thickness of 1/8-inch to 1/4-inch.

 1. Loosely roll the dough around the rolling pin, then gently unroll it over a 9-inch tart pan.
 Press the dough firmly into the bottom of the pan and up the sides.
-Trim any excess dough.

 1. Cover the dough with parchment paper or foil.
 Fill with pie weights or dried beans (you will need about 2 pounds).
 Bake 12 minutes.

-1. Remove pie weights or beans and parchment paper or foil.
-Return to oven and bake until golden brown and fully cooked, about 10 to 15 minutes longer.
+1. Return to oven and bake until golden brown and fully cooked, about 10 to 15 minutes longer.
 Cool completely.

-A baked tart crust.
+A baked tart crust on a counter top.

 1. Fill cooled tart crust with chilled pastry cream.